 Once data production failures were detected, our participants generated a number of potential failure attributions.
 Based on our observations, we classify potential causes of failures into six different categories: instability, material quality, instrument, procedure, nature, and don't care.
 We then refer to the selected failure attributions by our participants as the attribution space.
-The construction of the attribution space is shaped by both our participants' underlying prior experience as well as the situated contexts surrounding the data production failures.
+The construction of the attribution space is shaped by both our participants' underlying prior experience (Collins 1981), as well as the situated contexts surrounding the data production failures.
 Figure 1 illustrates the relative frequency of failure, categorized by failure attributions and task familiarity.
 We discuss each of these failure attributions in the order they are shown in Figure 1.

 Figure 1.
 Failure space distribution by familiarity.
-Data comes from 82 instances of data production failures that were directly observed and retroactively recorded.
+Data comes from 82 instances of data production failures that were directly observed or retroactively recorded.
 Note that the relative frequency for each failure attribution is calculated by dividing the number of occurrences of a specific failure attribution by the total number of failure instances that sought either internal attributions (represented by dark grey) or external attributions (represented by light grey).
+These frequencies do not sum to 100% because failure attributions are not mutually exclusive, such that a single instance may involve multiple attributions.